|

 [Houses of Kerry, 1994]

-says little now remains of Crotto
+says little then remained of Crotto

 except some stone walls and part of the stableyard.